College of Nursing and City of Warman Collaborative Health Services Initiative

 Although a stand-alone clinic is the overall end-goal of the collaboration, a smaller, simplified version of the larger clinic may be necessary in the beginning.

 What is a NP-Led Clinic?

 Nurse Practitioner (NP)-led clinics are a model for the delivery of health care using a team based approach – involving health care professionals from a variety of disciplines.
-NP-led clinics in both Canada and the United States have led to improved patient access to services, enhanced use of best practice guidelines, improved patient outcomes and cost-effective care.
+NP-led clinics in both Canada and the United States have led to improved patient access to primary health care services, enhanced use of best practice guidelines, improved patient outcomes and cost-effective care.
 NP-led clinics feature patient and family-centred care and a collaboration of a range of professionals including nurse practitioners, nurses, doctors, pharmacists and nutritionists.
 To learn more about NP-led clinics, take a look into NP-led clinics in Ontario on the Ontario Ministry of Health and Long Term Care website.

 What is a Nurse Practitioner?

 The University of Saskatchewan College of Nursing prepares Registered Nurses for advanced nursing practice in the role of Primary Health Care Nurse Practitioners.
 Graduates of the Master of Nursing Primary Health Care Nurse Practitioner program develop expert knowledge, critical thinking and clinical decision-making skills to address the health care needs of individuals, families and communities.
 NP graduates make significant contributions to the breadth and quality of primary health care services available to Saskatchewan residents, providing evidence-based, patient and family-centred care.